Skip to main content

 Introduction to Business Intelligence

-This chapter introduces InterSystems IRIS Business Intelligence, which enables you to embed business intelligence (BI) into your applications.
+This page introduces InterSystems IRIS Business Intelligence, which enables you to embed business intelligence (BI) into your applications.

 Note: